 \section{Conclusions}

-Here, we introduced a constrained Langevin sampler that enables directly harvesting features of a dynamics such as fixed points and limit cycles.
+Here, we introduced a constrained Langevin sampler that enables harvesting features of a dynamical system such as fixed points and limit cycles without integrating the dynamics for long times.
 The sampler is closely related to ones used previously in molecular simulations \cite{Andersen_1983, Barth_1995, Lee_2005, Leimkuhler_2016,Xu_2024}, but to the best of our knowledge, the present study is the first to apply it to parameter estimation.